tldr-pages/tldr/pages/common/shfmt.md

 > A shell parser, formatter and interpreter.
 > More information: <https://pkg.go.dev/mvdan.cc/sh/v3>.

-- Print to terminal a formatted version of the shell script:
+- Print a formatted version of a shell script:

 `shfmt {{path/to/file}}`